hyln9/VIKIROOT/README.md

 - scumjr for the vDSO patching method.
 - Tzul for helping me debug the sepolicy problem.
+- RenaKunisaki for making it work with bionic.

 ## TODO

-- Turn it into a SuperSU installer.
 - Enrich the kernel database for x86 support and so on.
 - Test it on Android 7 Nougat (help wanted!).